Berenice (daughter of Herod Agrippa)

 What little is known about her life and background comes mostly from the early historian Flavius Josephus, who detailed a history of the Jewish people and wrote an account of the Jewish Rebellion of 67.
-Suetonius, Tacitus, Dio Cassius, Aurelius Victor, and Juvenal also tell about her.
+Suetonius, Tacitus, Dio Cassius, Aurelius Victor, and Juvenal also write about her.
 She is also mentioned in the Acts of the Apostles (25:13, 23; 26:30).
-However, it is for her tumultuous love life that she is primarily known from the Renaissance.
+However, it is for her tumultuous love life that she is primarily known since the Renaissance.
 Her reputation was based on the bias of the Romans against Eastern princesses like Cleopatra, or later Zenobia.
-After a number of failed marriages throughout the 40s, she spent much of the remainder of her life at the court of her brother Herod Agrippa II, amidst rumors the two were carrying on an incestuous relationship.
+After two marriages in which she was widowed in her 40s, she spent much of the remainder of her life at the court of Herod Agrippa II, amidst rumors the two were carrying on an incestuous relationship, though this was neither proved nor disproved.
 During the First Jewish-Roman War, she began a love affair with the future emperor Titus Flavius Vespasianus.
 However, her unpopularity among the Romans compelled Titus to dismiss her on his accession as emperor in 79.
 When he died two years later, she disappeared from the historical record.